shubham-skr/notes_CLI/README.md

 ##### node.js project
 <br/>

-notes_CLI is a command line application for managing notes :
+notes_CLI is a Command Line Interface (CLI) application for managing notes :
 1. Adding a note
 2. Reading a note
 3. Listing all notes
 4. Removing a note

-The required command to perform these operations are provided through command line arguments.
-It uses yargs npm module to parse command line arguments and chalk npm module to display styled texts.
+The required commands to perform these operations are provided through command line arguments.
+It uses yargs npm module to create CL commands and parse CL arguments.
+It also uses chalk npm module to display styled texts.

 <br/>